-In addition to the risk factor below, Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC on February 23, 2017, contains risk factors identified by the Company.
-Except for the risk factor below, there have been no material changes to the risk factors we previously disclosed.
+Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC on February 23, 2017, contains risk factors identified by the Company.
+There have been no material changes to the risk factors we previously disclosed.
 Our operations could also be affected by additional factors that are not presently known to us or by factors that we currently consider immaterial to our business.